Emergent Recurrent Extension Phase Transition in a Quasiperiodic Chain: The intermediate phase and mobility edge

-\emph{The intermediate phase and mobility edge}--- In addition to the REPT phenomenon, one can also notice dramatic fluctuation of $\kappa$ in the red triangle region of Fig.~\ref{PD}, which is neither characteristic of pure phase nor traditional intermediate phase, but of brand new phases and new mobility edges in this region.
+In addition to the REPT phenomenon, one can also notice dramatic fluctuation of $\kappa$ in the red triangle region of Fig.~\ref{PD}, which is neither characteristic of pure phase nor traditional intermediate phase, but of brand new phases and new mobility edges in this region.
 The core difference between the new mobility edge and the traditional one lies in the critical phase.
-To prove this, we discuss the fractal dimensions within this parameter region.
-Fig.~\ref{NME}(a) shows when the fixed parameter $\eta=0.7$, how will $\Gamma_n$ corresponding to all eigenstates change with the parameter $\lambda$.
-The results of $\Gamma_n$ works well in identifying the existence of the critical phase, which means that the new intermediate phase involving the critical phase emerges in the red triangle region.
-Since regions of $n/N\in[0,0.5]$ and $n/N\in[0.5,1]$ are symmetric, Fig.~\ref{NME}(b)(d) exhibit only the results of region $n/N\in[0,0.5]$.
+To discuss this type of region more comprehensively, next we will examine the $\Delta = 1$ and $\Delta = 1.2$ cases, which emerge with all types of new mobility edges.
+To distinguish from the traditional intermediate state (where the extended and the localized states coexist), we categorized all the possible intermediate states in the system formed by the critical state and other states into several types and named each one of them.
+Their composition and terminology are summarized in Table~\ref{TabI}.\\